bhozz01/IdiotBox/README.md

 -----INSTALLING AND INITIALIZING:-----

-1. Drag 'IdiotBox_latest.lua' and the 'bin' folder located in the .zip file into the following directory: Program Files (x86) > Steam > steamapps > common > GarrysMod > garrysmod > lua;
+1. Drag 'IdiotBox_latest.lua' and the 'bin' folder located in the Zip file into the following directory: Program Files (x86) > Steam > steamapps > common > GarrysMod > garrysmod > lua;
 2. Open Garry's Mod in the default version of the game (make sure you are NOT in any beta branch, such as x86-64/ chromium/ dev/ prerelease), as the modules (located in the 'bin' folder) are ONLY COMPATIBLE with the DEFAULT VERSION of the game;
-3. Join a multiplayer game/ public server that allows players to load .lua scripts (the server must have 'sv_allowcslua' set to 1);
+3. Join a multiplayer game/ public server that allows players to load Lua scripts (the server must have 'sv_allowcslua' set to 1);
 4. Open the console and type the following command: 'lua_openscript_cl IdiotBox_latest.lua' (or whatever your script's name is);
 5. Run the command;
 6. Enjoy!